mvpatel2000/Battlecode2021/README.md

     Base bot with comms and simple micro.
 Submitted to sprint 2.
 - `fdr`
     Improved build order and revamped bot.
 Named after FDR because of the New Deal, and because of his cleanup after the Great Depression.
+- `taft`
+- `gore`
+- `wbush`
+    Better voting than `gore`, improved destinations, and less clogging so we can more effectively send our units to war.
+- `clinton`
+    Boosting our economy

 ### Project Structure